RX Safety Glasses

-UVC Rays: Havingwavelengths of 100 – 280 nanometer (NM), these are the most dangerous rays that can fatally damage your eyes and skin.
+- UVC Rays: Having wavelengths of 100 – 280 nanometers (NM), these are the most dangerous rays that can fatally damage your eyes and skin.
 Fortunately, the ozone layer absorbs it completely and we stay safe.
 But this also raises an alarm.
 With the rapid depletion of the ozone layer, our future generation is at great risk of being exposed to it someday.

-UVB Rays: They have a slightly longer wavelength 280 – 315 nm hence have lower energy.
+- UVB Rays: They have a slightly longer wavelength of 280 – 315 nm and hence have lower energy.
 The ozone layer partially filters them so still a few manage to reach the earth.
 In low doses, exposure to UVB rays creates a pigment on the skin causing it to darken.
 This is why we get a suntan.
 If the skin absorbs the rays in a higher dose, we get a skin burn and in some cases, also develop skin cancer.
-They are also responsible to cause skin discoloration, wrinkles and premature aging of the skin.
+They are also responsible for causing skin discoloration, wrinkles, and premature aging of the skin.

-UVA Rays: These rays are nearly visible and are least harmful to the skin and eyes as compared with the two above.
-But they can pass through the eyes penetrating the cornea and reach the retina and the lens inside.
+- UVA Rays: These rays are nearly visible and are least harmful to the skin and eyes as compared with the two above.
+But they can pass through the eyes penetrating the cornea and reaching the retina and the lens inside.
 Overexposure to these rays is known to cause cataracts and macular degeneration in the eyes.
-Research has proven a variety of eye-related problems caused by the UV rays and suggests the use of RX Safety Glasses with proper UV reflecting coats.
+Research has proven a variety of eye-related problems caused by UV rays and suggests the use of RX Safety Glasses with proper UV-reflecting coats.